-I’ve share many a recipes that I say are deceptively easy.
-From dumplings to quiches, with process photos and videos, even first timers are able to follow along and are delighted to crown themselves Dumpling Queens, or Wonton Kings, or Quiche Masters.
-(Self proclaimed titles are fully encouraged around here)
+I’ve shared many a recipes that I say are deceptively easy.
+From dumplings to quiches, with process photos and videos, even first-timers are able to follow along and are delighted to crown themselves Dumpling Queens, Wonton Kings, or Quiche Masters.
+(Self-proclaimed titles are fully encouraged around here!)

 Char Kway Teow is probably the first recipe ever that I’m going to describe as deceptively difficult.
 What may seem to be quite a straightforward stir fried noodle dish is actually a bit of an art that’s been perfected by Malaysian street hawkers, and it’s taken me this long to share the recipe because I wanted to ensure I could make it doable for anyone.

 So today, I’m sharing the recipe two ways:

 Base Recipe (experienced cooks): where everything is cooked at the same time in a wok or skillet, Hawker style; and

 Easier Method: where ingredients are cooked individually then brought together at the end.

 Use the Easier Method if you don’t have a strong stove, heavy based cast iron wok or very large heavy based skillet, if you are a newbie to the wok-cooking-world or if you simply prefer a more leisurely experience making this.
 Because this recipe moves fast once you hit the stove!

 When it comes to Char Kway Teow, I have two thorns in my side: